slott56/slott56.github.io/Pelican/content/blog/2007/10/2007_10_19-obscure_c_isms_and_how_to_find_them.rst

-With my back up against the wall, I pulled out the big gun in reverse engineering -- :strong:`Extraction`.
+With my back up against the wall, I pulled out the big gun in reverse engineering -- **Extraction**.
 I extracted this function and began to put together enough stuff to get it to compile and run in isolation.
 This is time consuming and doesn't readily resolve semantic problems.
 Once you have something running, you are rarely any closer to knowing what it meant.